dewittpe/cpr/README.md

 ## Learn More About CPR.
 This model selection method was developed as part of [Peter DeWitt's PhD dissertation](https://doi.org/10.25677/awnc-b795) work.
-It has been extended since.
+It has since been extended.

 ### Vignettes
-There are two vignettes within the package
+There are two vignettes within the package:
 ```r
 vignettes(topic = 'cpr', package = 'cpr')
 vignettes(topic = 'cnr', package = 'cpr')
 ```

-You can also read these on package website
+You can also read these on the package website

 ### Related Publications:

-* The CPR method was presented at the 28th International Biometric Conference held July 2016, in Victoria, British Columbia, Canada.
+* The CPR method was presented at the 28th International Biometric Conference held in July 2016 in Victoria, British Columbia, Canada.
 The abstract, paper, and talk had the title:
   "Parsimonious B-splines Regression Models via Control Polygon Reduction."
-A bibtex entry for the abstract:
+A BibTeX entry for the abstract:

 ```
 @inproceedings{,